Introducing the Circle of Life Award

 The application process can be completed by a student, teacher or a nominated other.
 We encourage students to be involved in the application form, as it can form a valuable self-reflection exercise on their learning to create a fairer society.
 In return you will receive a framed certificate on behalf of Disney Theatrical Group, which you can mount in your school’s reception area.
 Get recognition, apply today!

 Help to start a social action project

 The ‘Circle of Life’ resources consist of six sessions – three teacher-led resources and three student-led – that are designed to empower young people to initiate and deliver a social action project to benefit an issue or problem in their community.
-Check out our short teacher guide to see how we can help you and our FAQ help sheet, or get inspiration from some of our Holland Junior School and Crowton Christ Church C of E Primary School case studies.
+Check out our short teacher guide to see how we can help you, read our Frequently Asked Questions or get inspiration from some of our Holland Junior School and Crowton Christ Church C of E Primary School case studies.

 You decide if you want to use the full-set of resources or just choose the activity sheets that help your students’ project.
-To access these resources for free, complete the form below and we’ll send you a link with all you need.
+Access the free resources now.

 “The Circle of Life Project is giving our students an amazing opportunity to adopt an outward looking vantage point that hones into the needs of their community.
 It provides children and young people with a safe and supported structure through which they can demonstrate kindness, compassion and thoughtful citizenship.”

 If you have any questions, please contact the team on firstname.lastname@example.org